Chapter 8: Trigonometry — Sine, Cosine, and the Turret Controller

 The Sine Function

-Mathf.Sin(angleInRadians) is cosine's companion.
-It also returns a value between -1 and 1, but it represents the vertical position on the unit circle.
-Sine is identical to cosine but shifted 90° (π/2 radians) to the right — they are the same wave, just out of phase.
+Mathf.Sin(angleInRadians) also returns a value between -1 and 1, but it represents the vertical position on the unit circle.

 public class SineBob : MonoBehaviour